 - 1. South Lake Tahoe – where to stay for the first time

-- 2. Incline Village – best place to stay for outdoor activities
+- 2. West Side & Tahoe City – the best place to stay for families

-- 6. Tahoe City – best place to stay for families
+- 4. Incline Village – best place to stay for outdoor activities

 Here’s a map that will help you visualize all the areas in Lake Tahoe that I will be talking about in this post: